Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Introduction

 \section{Introduction}

-In 1948, H. B Casimir proposed a theoretical model to investigate the structure of the quantum vacuum associated with electromagnetic fields \cite{Casimir:1948dh}.
-Specifically he assumed that the presence of two large, parallel and isolated plates, could be considered to develop this investigation.
-By the classical point of view, the vector wave number parallel to the plates suffers no restriction; however the vector orthogonal to them must be discretized.
-In his original work, Casimir predicted that the quantum fluctuations of the electromagnetic field also satisfies these conditions.
-Subtracting the zero point energy for photons in the presence and absence of two parallel flat plates, he obtained the result that the plates attract each other with a force per unit of area given by:
+In 1948, H. B. Casimir proposed a theoretical model to investigate the structure of the quantum vacuum associated with electromagnetic fields \cite{Casimir:1948dh}.
+Specifically, he assumed that the presence of two large, parallel, and isolated plates could be considered for this investigation.
+From a classical point of view, the vector wave number parallel to the plates suffers no restrictions; however, the vector orthogonal to them must be discretized.
+In his original work, Casimir predicted that the quantum fluctuations of the electromagnetic field also satisfy these conditions.
+By subtracting the zero-point energy for photons in the presence and absence of two parallel flat plates, he obtained the result that the plates attract each other with a force per unit area given by:

-being $A$ the area of plates and $a$ the distance between them.
-This effect was experimentally observed ten years later by M. J. Sparnnaay \cite{Sparnaay:1958wg}; however only in the 90s, experiments have confirmed the Casimir effect with high degree of accuracy \cite{Lamoureux}.
+where $A$ is the area of the plates and $a$ is the distance between them.
+This effect was experimentally observed ten years later by M. J. Sparnaay \cite{Sparnaay:1958wg}; however, only in the 1990s were experiments able to confirm the Casimir effect with a high degree of accuracy \cite{Lamoureux}.
 This effect is one of the most direct manifestations of the existence of vacuum quantum fluctuations.
-Being little studied initially, but from the year 1970, the scientific community of several areas began to explore the phenomenon, especially in Quantum Field Theory (QFT).
+Initially little studied, from the 1970s, the scientific community from several areas began to explore the phenomenon, especially in Quantum Field Theory (QFT).

-In general we can say that Casimir effect is consequence when boundary conditions are imposed on quantum fields.
-These boundaries can be material means, interfaces between two phases of the vacuum, or even, space-time topologies.
-The simplest way to study theoretically the Casimir effect is through the presence of two parallel plates placed in the vacuum.
+In general, we can say that the Casimir effect is a consequence of boundary conditions imposed on quantum fields.
+These boundaries can be material media, interfaces between two phases of the vacuum, or even space-time topologies.
+The simplest way to theoretically study the Casimir effect is through the presence of two parallel plates placed in a vacuum.
+However, other situations have been studied.
+For example, the analysis of the Casimir force for a piston configuration in $R^3$, with one dimension being slightly curved and the other two being infinite, was performed in \cite{Oikonomou:2009se}.
+Moreover, the Casimir energy associated with massless Majorana and bosonic vector fields confined between two parallel plates has been investigated in \cite{Oikonomou:2009zr}.

-Since QFT is based on Theory of Special Relativity, the Lorentz symmetry is preserved.
-However, other theories propose models where this symmetry is violated \cite{Horava}, named Horava-Lifshitz (H-L) model, that presents an anisotropy between space and time.
-Thus, the space-time anisotropy in a given QFT model certainly modifies the Hamiltonian operator spectrum.